PHP support includes:

 Start creating a project from scratch.
 On the first page of the New Project wizard, choose PHP in the left-hand pane, then choose PHP Empty Project in the right-hand pane.

-Create and configure the required data sources (see Manage data sources).
+Create and configure the required data sources (refer to Data sources).

 Populate the application using provided coding assistance.